Cal NERDS

 NSF B2D Fellow Maribel in her mechanical engineering research lab

-Additional NSF B2D information can be found here: https://lsmrce.org/lsamp/bridge-doctorate.aspx
+Additional details about the NSF B2D can be found here: https://lsmrce.org/lsamp/bridge-doctorate.aspx

 UC Berkeley NSF Bridge to the Doctorate Cohort (2012-2021), all 12 earned STEM Graduate Degrees